Special Licenses in PennsylvaniaPage Overview

 - Kids under 10 years old cannot operate a snowmobile on public land.

-- Kids 10 years old through 16 years old cannot operate a snowmobile on public land unless they've completed a snowmobile safety course and have a snowmobile safety training certificate.
+- Kids 10 to 16 years old cannot operate a snowmobile on public land unless they've completed a snowmobile safety course and have a snowmobile safety training certificate.

 All-Terrain Vehicles (ATV)